acciojob/emails-HariomSingh98/README.md

  - It contains at least one lowercase letter.
  - It contains at least one digit.
  - It contains at least one special character.
 Any character apart from alphabets and digits is considered a special character.

+2.Gmail:
-Gmail: Gmail extends Email.
+Gmail extends Email.
 A Gmail account has an inboxCapacity (the maximum number of mails that can be stored in the inbox), an Inbox (collection of mails), and a Trash (collection of mails).
 A mail contains a date (Date), senderId (String), message (String).
 It is guaranteed that the messages of all the mails are distinct.
 Gmail offers the following features:

 a. receiveMail(Date date, String sender, String message): If the inbox is full, move the oldest mail in the inbox to trash.
 Add the new mail to the inbox.
 It is guaranteed that the mails are received in non-decreasing order.
 This means that the date of a new mail is greater than equal to the dates of mails received already.